Web Application Security: Best Practices to stop Threats

 WAF covers all the aspects related to real-time security monitoring for web applications.
 It helps you block malicious activities in your web application, such as SQL injections, XSS attacks, or bad bots trying to launch DDoS attacks.
 However, there are many situations where WAF ends up being a false positive, so you need an evolved version of WAF to deal with threats.

 Application Security Management Platform (ASMP) or a Runtime Application Self-Protection (RASP) tool can help you.
 ASMP gets embedded into your web application and protects it from unknown threats in real time.
 It also monitors protocols like FTP, ICMP, SOAP, TCP, etc., for security.
-On the other hand, RASP runs on a web server and analyzes the behavior of your web
+On the other hand, RASP runs on a web server and conducts behavioral analysis of your web application.
+If it detects anything unusual, it will block that session immediately.

 8. Validate all the inputs